Status : Open

 Works cost : Over £80,000 for urgent repairs; over £30,000 for facilities

-This programme offers our largest grants of between £10,000 and £50,000 towards the cost of major urgent structural repair projects costed at more than £80,000 including VAT.
+This programme offers our largest grants of up to £50,000 towards the cost of major urgent structural repair projects costed at more than £80,000 including VAT.

 *grants of £40,000 to £50,000 are extremely limited and reserved for cases which demonstrate a very high case for investment.